-Irregularities, including fraud, are instances of non-compliance with laws and regulations.
-We design procedures in line with our responsibilities, outlined above, to detect material misstatements in respect of irregularities, including fraud.
-The extent to which our procedures are capable of detecting irregularities, including fraud, is detailed below.
+Irregularities, including fraud, are instances of noncompliance with laws and regulations.
+We design procedures in line with our responsibilities, to detect material misstatements in respect of irregularities, including fraud.

 A further description of our responsibilities for the audit of the financial statements is located on the Financial Reporting Council’s website.
 This description forms part of our auditors’ report.

 Use of this report

 This report, including the opinions, has been prepared for and only for the Council as a body in accordance with the Charters and Statutes of the institution and for no other purpose.
 We do not, in giving these opinions, accept or assume responsibility for any other purpose or to any other person to whom this report is shown or into whose hands it may come save where expressly agreed by our prior consent in writing.

 Opinions on other matters prescribed in the Office for Students’ Accounts Direction (OfS 2019.41)

 In our opinion, in all material respects: